-CSBS has a long and deep commitment to international studies that cuts across the areas of teaching, research and service.
+The College of Social & Behavioral Sciences has a strong commitment to international studies that cuts across the areas of teaching, research and service.
 The departments of CSBS, with their focus on individual, social and cultural behaviors, have integrated international studies into everything we do.
-We believe that knowledge and appreciation of the social, cultural, political and economic inter-connectedness of peoples, is an important part of what it means to be an educated person in the 21st century.
+We believe that knowledge and appreciation of the social, cultural, political and economic interconnectedness of peoples, is an important part of what it means to be an educated person in the 21st century.

 Studying abroad can enrich a student’s education and better prepare graduates for an increasingly globalized society and economy.
 CSBS provides financial support through its Dean's Fund for Excellence to students in the college who wish to study abroad.
 Students majoring in CSBS programs are eligible to apply.

 For more information and to apply, please visit and review the

 Several CSBS professors lead capstone courses over the summer, allowing students to study abroad without a full semester commitment.